 The only other Methodist denomination to produce a significant number of ceramic busts, crockery and commemorative ware was the PM Church.
 Plates were produced only 20 years after the denomination was founded, with special commemorative plates and other crockery for the centenaries of the first camp meeting (1907) and of the PM Connexion (1910), along with busts of Hugh Bourne and William Clowes.

-Important displays can be seen at the Museum of Methodism, Wesley's Chapel, London, and at Epworth Old Rectory (both of which include items from the Botteley collection); also the New Room, Bristol, Mount Zion, Ogden, Halifax (the Horace Hird Collection), and Parc Howard, Llanelli.
+Important displays can be seen at the Museum of Methodism, Wesley's Chapel, London, and at Epworth Old Rectory (both of which include items from the Botteley collection); also the New Room, Bristol, Mount Zion, Ogden, Halifax (the Horace Hird Collection, cared for by the Halifax Circuit and the Mount Zion trustees on behalf of the Methodist Church), and Parc Howard, Llanelli.